 However, that’s not to say your battery powered vehicle won’t require a quick once over with the spanners every so often, because like all cars there’s more to maintenance than just the engine.
 So what’s required?
 Our definitive EV servicing and maintenance guide reveals all.

 Which parts of an electric car need servicing?

 As we’ve already mentioned, the electric motor (or motors if your EV is four-wheel drive) are unlikely to require much attention.
 Petrol and diesel engines have thousands of moving parts, whereas electric motors are fairly simple, with most units made up of no more than 20 components.

 As a result, there’s no oil to change or filters to renew, or cambelt and water pump to change.
 However, it will still require a quick check with a diagnostic machine, which will pick up any possible fault codes that might need attention.
-The same goes for the battery which, like the motor, has no moving parts at all.
+The same goes for the battery, which is arguably even lower maintenance as it has no moving parts at all.
 Individual cells will be checked for performance, with any damaged cells showing up in the data.

 Technicians will also give the high voltage electrical cables a visual inspection.
 Typically bright orange in colour, these heavy duty items will be checked for damage and loose connections.
 Most are well protected from any sort of road debris, so problems are unlikely.

 Even the transmission is essentially maintenance free on most EVs.
 With nothing more than a single reduction gear and differential, this type of gearbox is far less complex than a typical multi-ratio manual, automatic or twin-clutch.
 Factor in the use of advanced synthetic oils for lubrication and most manufacturers claim the unit is effectively ‘sealed for life’.